haozhexu/SwiftNotes/README.md

 ### Cleanup with `defer`

+> I expect to pass through life but once.
+If therefore, there be any kindness I can show, or any good thing I can do to any fellow being, let me do it now, and not defer or neglect it, as I shall not pass this way again. -- William Penn

 excuted when current scope exists, in reverse order; I guess it is to have a logical way of cleanup from the most recent to the least recent changes; It's like when you go upstairs from level 1 to level 3, and you want to go downstairs, you have to follow the reversed way as when you went up, that is level 3, 2, 1.

 ```